neoground/charm/README.md

 To ensure a smooth journey with the Charm Framework, make sure your system meets the following requirements:

 - PHP 8.3 or later (ideally with Redis module)
+  - PHP installation needs basic extensions.
+Make sure you don't have "php-psr" installed, since this conflicts with Monolog's Logging engine.
 - Composer
 - Depending on your app:
     - Database: MariaDB, MySQL, SQLite, PostgreSQL or SQL Server